tim-shand/bootstrapper-azure-terraform-github/README.md

 ## Inputs
 - See `example-env.psd1` file for required variable values.
-- Azure Tenant and subscription ID are obtained from current authenticated AzureCLI session.
+- Azure Tenant and subscription ID are obtained from current authenticated Azure CLI session.
+- GitHub organization is obtained from current GitHub CLI authenticated session.
 - Before running the bootstrap script, ensure you are authenticated with the correct target tenant and subscription set.

+**Azure CLI:**
 ```bash
 # Get current Azure session details.
 az account show --output table